Ask & You Shall Receive #12:

 Tiger perched on his chair

-Tiger perched on his chair next to my desk while I work
+Tiger perched on his chair next to my desk while I worked

-One of my two current felines is a long-haired orange tabby mutt-cat with golden eyes.
+One of my former felines was a long-haired, orange-tabby mutt-cat with golden eyes.
 In a fit of originality, I named him “Tiger.”
-He’s an 8-year-old, 15-pound, neutered tom who definitely has some Maine Coon or Norwegian Forest Cat genes in him, because he has a dense triple-layer fur coat and huge snowshoe feet.
-You really can’t tell this very well from the photos, but he’s also the scruffiest cat I’ve ever seen, hence his two of his nicknames: Mr. Scruffy and Rumpledcatskin.
-He has been mine since he was about 8 weeks old when I adopted both him and his brother Simba, my pure-white domestic shorthair.
-His only contact with other animals for his entire life has been his sibling.
+He was a 15-pound, neutered tom who definitely had some Maine Coon or Norwegian Forest Cat genes in him, because he had a dense triple-layer coat and huge snowshoe feet.
+You really can’t tell this very well from the photos, but he was also the scruffiest cat I’ve ever laid eyes on, hence two of his nicknames: Mr. Scruffy and Rumpledcatskin.

 Nothing particularly significant so far.

-What makes Tiger somewhat unique is that he thinks he’s a dog.
-While he has all the physical attributes of a cat, he definitely thinks and acts like a dog.
+What made Tiger somewhat unique was that he thought he was a dog.
+While he had all the physical attributes of a cat, he definitely thought and acted like a canine.
 Examples?
-He slavishly adores me, is aggressively affectionate, is jealous of my wife when she cuddles with me, plays fetch (he taught himself!), immediately comes when I call him, and generally cannot stand to be much farther than a few feet from me, if that far, ever.
+He slavishly adored me, was aggressively affectionate, was jealous of my wife when she cuddled with me, played fetch (he taught himself!), immediately came when I called him, and generally could not stand to be much farther than a few feet from me, if that far, ever.

-The #1 priority in Tiger’s fuzzy little mind is this: to be in Daddy’s presence and receive his touch!
-This is what Tiger lives for, what he craves way above and beyond his normal kitty need for food, water, and a clean litter box.
-That beast absolutely adores me and he jumps at every opportunity to express it with total disregard of situational appropriateness — and express it aggressively, I might add!
+The #1 priority in Tiger’s fuzzy little mind was this: to be in Daddy’s presence and receive his touch!
+That is what he lived for, what he craved way above and beyond his normal kitty needs for food, water, and a clean litter box.
+That beast absolutely adored me and he jumped at every opportunity to express it with total disregard of situational appropriateness — and express it insistently, I might add!

 Those of you who own dogs have experienced this same kind of devotion and your fur-babies’ intense need to be with you.
 They sleep on your beds, sit in your laps, and jump up on you, wagging their tails when you return from wherever you just went.
 Your performance or lack thereof is never of concern to them.
 In their little minds, you hang the moon and the stars!